Southern Illinois: 19th century turbulence

 A feud between families in Williamson County, called the Bloody Vendetta, lasted nearly ten years and took many lives.
 In all, 495 assaults with a deadly weapon were committed and 285 murders took place in Williamson County between 1839 and 1876.

 In 1858, Abraham Lincoln ran for the U.S. Senate against incumbent Stephen A. Douglas.
 A series of debates were held in seven towns in Illinois, including Jonesboro and Alton.
 Many of the people living in Southern Illinois were first- or second-generation white Southerners.
 Many of these families had left the slave South to escape the economic institution of slavery despite retaining its racial ideologies.
 Cairo, Illinois, at the southern tip where the Ohio River joins the Mississippi, grew to considerable commercial importance.
 On either bank of the rivers were states which, despite remaining loyal to the national government throughout the secession crisis, had numerous residents who, for reasons predominately rooted in racial ideologies, were sympathetic to the Southern rebellion (1860–65).
 Some prominent Southern Illinoisans were active in the Knights of the Golden Circle, which proposed a southern pan-Caribbean confederation of slaveholding states and nations.

 The outbreak of the American Civil War exacerbated sectional tensions in the region.
 While the vast majority of Southern Illinoisans who served did so as U.S. volunteers, 34 men from the counties of Williamson and Jackson traveled to western Tennessee to enlist within Company G of the 15th Tennessee Volunteer Infantry.
 Far more served in the ranks of U.S. regiments like the 31st Illinois Volunteer Infantry (commanded by famed Southern Illinoisan John A. Logan) or 111th Illinois Volunteer Infantry, both of which were composed exclusively of Southern Illinoisans.
-Ulysses S. Grant was commander of the District of Cairo when U.S. forces staged expeditions into the border states of Missouri and Kentucky, and the Confederate states of Tennessee and Mississippi.
+Ulysses S Grant was commander of the District of Cairo when U.S. forces staged expeditions into the border states of Missouri and Kentucky, and the Confederate states of Tennessee and Mississippi.
+Despite the Southern roots of many Southern Illinoisans, 40% of eligible Southern Illinois men joined the Union Army, compared to 28% in the rest of the state.